 5. Remove hoses from spigots which supply water to your clothes washer and open these spigots.
 (NOTE: Before you remove the hoses, put a bucket or similar container in place to catch the water that will drain from the spigots.)

 6. Flush toilets at least twice to drain as much water out of the toilet tanks and bowls as possible.

 7. When the heat is restored, and you are ready to turn to the water back on:

 - close the faucets and spigots at tubs, sinks, showers, etc.

 - reconnect the clothes washer hoses to the correct spigots, and

-- then turn the water back ON by opening the shut-off valve for the plumbing system or arrange to have water turned on at the OWASA meter.
+- then turn the water back ON by opening the shut-off valve for the plumbing system or arrange to have OWASA turn the water on at our meter.
 Water should then begin flowing to refill the toilets.

 - If any water pipes have been damaged, they will leak and could cause property damage, so listen carefully for flowing water after the toilet tanks fill.
 (Filling a toilet tank may take about a minute.)
 You can also check the flow indicator in the OWASA water meter.
 For more information including a photo showing a typical flow indicator in an OWASA meter, please click here.

 - If you hear water flowing after the toilets are full, shut the water OFF and look thoroughly to find any water leaks/damage.
 If you find leak(s), have them repaired by a licensed plumber or other qualified person.
 After a leak is fixed, please contact OWASA Customer Service at 919-537-4343 or by e-mail to customer service to ask about getting an account credit.